WillForan/android_auto_ringtone_set/readme.md

     3. sets `custom_ringtone` for contact

 ## Why
 I assigned bird sounds to the people who call me often (from [the Cornell lab of ornithology](https://www.allaboutbirds.org/guide/search/).
 I will probably decide this is a bad idea and want to quickly change the sounds.
 It's laborious to do by hand.
-Also it's nice to be sure what sound is assocated with what person.
+Also it's nice to be sure what sound is associated with what person.

 # Notes
 ## personal android automation